 - Your income.
 How much do you earn in a month?
 Can this be adjusted if necessary?

 - Your expenses.
-What are the costs of living for your family, and how will they change over time (for example, when children enter the picture)?
+What are your family’s living costs, and how will they change over time (for example, when children enter the picture)?

 - Savings goals.
-Do you have a retirement fund or other savings goals that need to be taken into account when creating your budget plan?
+Do you have a retirement fund or other savings goals to consider when creating your budget plan?

 A budget can also help you manage unexpected expenses like car repairs or medical bills.
-You’ll be better prepared if there’s an emergency because you already have money in savings or another account set aside for unexpected costs.
+You’ll be better prepared for an emergency because you already have money in savings or another account set aside for unexpected costs.